Henry Willcox: Between the wars

 After the war he married, in 1919, and became a GSO3 in his substantive rank of captain on 25 February 1920.
-He served initially in Home Forces, then at Aldershot, then in Mesopotamia and Iraq, then at Southern Command and finally attended the Staff College, Camberley from 1925 to 1926.
+He served initially in Home Forces, then at Aldershot, in Mesopotamia and Iraq, then at Southern Command and finally attended the Staff College, Camberley from 1925 to 1926.
 Among his fellow students there included Ronald Scobie, Philip Whitcombe, Francis Tuker, Roland Le Fanu, Frank Messervy, William Morgan, Raymond Briggs, Gordon Grimsdale, Ralph Deedes, Alan Pigott, John Swayne, Brocas Burrows, Douglas McConnel, Leonard Hawes, Eric Harrison, William Oxley and Langley Browning, all of whom would become general officers.
 He relinquished his position of brigade major on 5 December 1922, and was appointed a GSO3 on 21 January 1927.
-On 9 July 1927, he transferred from the Sherwood Foresters to the East Lancashire Regiment in order to receive a promotion to major (with seniority backdated to 2 June 1927), and brevetted to lieutenant colonel on 1 July 1929.
+On 9 July 1927, he transferred from the Sherwood Foresters to the East Lancashire Regiment to receive a promotion to major (with seniority backdated to 2 June 1927), and brevetted to lieutenant colonel on 1 July 1929.
 On 21 January 1930, he returned to the Staff College, Camberley upon being appointed as a GSO2 instructor.

 Relinquishing this appointment in early 1933, Willcox was then selected to attend the Imperial Defence College, and, promoted on 8 November 1934 to lieutenant colonel, was appointed as Commanding officer (CO) of the 1st Battalion, East Lancashire Regiment.
 Promoted to the temporary rank of colonel on 15 September 1936, he then became Assistant Adjutant General for Palestine and Transjordan during the early stages of the Arab revolt in Palestine, before reverting to lieutenant colonel on 7 December 1936 and relinquishing the appointment on the same date.
-On 29 June 1937 his permanent rank was advanced to colonel (with seniority backdated to 1 July 1933) and, on the same date, was made an instructor at the Staff College, Quetta in India.
+On 29 June 1937, his permanent rank was advanced to colonel (with seniority backdated to 1 July 1933) and, on the same date, was made an instructor at the Staff College, Quetta in India.
 He returned to England and, promoted to the temporary rank of brigadier on 16 October, took command of the 15th Infantry Brigade in succession to Brigadier Archibald Beauman.
 Handing over the brigade to Brigadier Horatio Berney-Ficklin in July 1939, he succeeded Brigadier Reade Godwin-Austen in command of the 13th Infantry Brigade.
-Both brigades formed part of the 5th Infantry Division, whose General officer commanding (GOC) was the then-Major General Harold Franklyn.
+Both brigades formed part of the 5th Infantry Division, whose General Officer commanding (GOC) was the then-Major General Harold Franklyn.